Serpent Mound

 This finding also can help explain the long controversy over whether the Moundbuilders of pre-Columbian America were native Americans or whether they came from some exotic origin with superior technology (Hebrews, Babylonians, Atlantaeans, etc.).
 The catastrophes caused by approaches of Venus devastated native American cultures that were in certain ways more advanced than those that replaced them and were encountered by European settlers.
 In other words, even though those observers who sought to identify an exotic source were mistaken, they were right to perceive a significant technological gap.

 Kenneth J. Dillon is an historian who writes on science, medicine, and history.
 See the biosketch at About Us.
-The Velikovsky controversy and related science figure in the plot of Dillon’s novel Rosemarie.
-For other historical and scientific detective work, see his The Knowable Past (2nd edition, Washington, D.C.: Scientia Press, 2019).
+The Velikovsky controversy and related science figure in the plot of Dillon’s novel Rosemarie

 Notes:

-1. It seems, for instance, that the English geoglyph White Horse of Uffington was originally a depiction of a dragon/serpent Venus that over time became reconfigured as an elongated horse.
+1. It seems, for instance, that the English geoglyph White Horse of Uffington was either originally a depiction of a dragon/serpent Venus that over time became reconfigured as an elongated horse, or a horse from the outset.

 2. Ephraim G. Squier and Edwin H. Davis.
 Ancient Monuments of the Mississippi Valley.
 Washington, D.C.: Smithsonian Institution Press, 1848, reprinted 1998, p.
 13.